CalebPenning/CalebPenning/README.md

 - Right now I am finishing up the Software Engineering Career Track at Springboard.
 - I am currently working with React, React-Router and Redux quite a bit.
 - I'm hoping to land my first developer position by the year's end.
-- I am pretty open to front end, back end, and full stack work but if you made me pick, I'd probably go back end with Node.js or Python.
 - After I finish my course at Springboard, I plan on learning some Solidity programming, get more familiar with Django, and eventually I'd love to pick up C# and Unity.
 - Ask me about my cats, music, movies, food, and pretty much anything else :) (even the older, sillier code on here)